 Departmental Data Storage (Q:)

 Sometimes referred to as your departmental share, your Q: drive is a data storage area on the Tufts network that is accessible by other staff or faculty in your department.
 When you're connected to the Tufts network (or logged into Tufts VPN), you can drag and drop files to your Q: drive, create folders, and use it as a “Save as …” location the same way you work with files and directories on your computer’s C: drive, an external hard drive, or USB thumb drive.

-Your Q: drive is an excellent location for sharing files that need to be edited or retrieved from multiple locations with other members of your department.
+Your Q: drive is a convenient location for sharing files that need to be edited or retrieved from multiple locations with other members of your department.

 Benefits of storing files on Q: include: